moonoimonsoon/thaiconsonantquiz_en/README.md

 # thaiconsonantquiz_en
-Thai consonant quiz with advertisement font
+Quiz for Thai consonants with advertisement fonts